 If you don’t have access to these services, what’s the point of using compostable pick-up bags?
 Unless the waste and bag are returned to nature through a methodical composting process, compostable bags have no function.
 In a sealed landfill, organics – including the organic materials in compostable bags – do not degrade as they would if exposed to air, light, heat, moisture and hungry aerobic microorganisms.
 They simply emit methane as they degrade over human lifetimes.

 Bags identified as “biodegradable” or “oxobiodegradable” that are not designated ASTM 6400 “compostable” are made of plastic film with an added degradant that helps them break apart if exposed to the elements.
 As with compostable bags, the organic components of these bags do not fully decompose when hermetically sealed in a landfill.
 If the bags are allowed to break down in nature, the plastic pieces will stay intact in the soil, water and air.

 California law prohibits the sale of a plastic bag or plastic food or beverage container that is labeled as “biodegradable,” “degradable,” “decomposable,” or as otherwise specified, eliminating dog waste pick-up bag marketing fraud.
 The state also requires compostable bag suppliers to explain on their packaging that the bags should be streamed to a commercial composting facility for proper recycling.

 All greened up with no place to go

-Since dog waste in compostable or otherwise advertised “biodegradable bags” is tossed in the trash, why not just recycle that old newspaper or shopping bag for pick up?
+Since nearly all dog waste in compostable or otherwise advertised “biodegradable bags” is tossed in the trash, why not just recycle that old newspaper or shopping bag for pick up?
 Really.
 Unless compostable bags are used as part of a recycling process, they actually have drawbacks.
 Here are three of them.

 So what’s the answer?